labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Pre-selection
 =================

-The **pre-selection zone** allow you to see all organisms accessible of the plateform and make filter on them before selecting them.
+The **pre-selection zone** allows you to see all organisms accessible of the plateform and make filter on them before selecting them.

 How the **search field** works ?
 ------------------------------------